airbytehq/airbyte/docs/integrations/sources/instagram-migrations.md

 ## Upgrading to 3.0.0

+The Instagram connector has been upgrade to API v18 (following the deprecation of v11).
 Connector will be upgraded to API v18.
 Affected Streams and their corresponding changes are listed below:

 - `Media Insights`